farsightsec/axa/README.md

  * [pkg-config](https://wiki.freedesktop.org/www/Software/pkg-config/): Provides a unified interface for querying installed libraries for the purpose of compiling software from its source code

-The AXA suite has the following external library dependencies that must be installed in the order they appear:
+The AXA suite has the following external library dependencies that must be installed in the order they appear.
+Please note that, while in most cases the latest version of a depedency is preferred, sometimes an older version is required.

  * [libpcap](http://www.tcpdump.org/): Used for low-level packet capture.